 - When you sign up for Private Music Lessons, you are securing a specific time slot in an instructor’s schedule.
-The make-up lessons are also secured in the instructors schedule.
-If the student misses both their original lesson, as well as the make-up lesson day, then their lesson is considered forfeited.
+The music teacher is working for you during that time slot whether the student is able to make their lesson in-person or not.

 What happens if the instructor misses a day of lessons?

 - In the unlikely event that an instructor misses more than 3 weeks of regular lessons, the remaining lessons will be refunded.
 They will otherwise schedule a make-up lesson day during the allotted flex weeks in June for any days that are missed.